morenohugo/task4/README.md

 ggsave("violinplot_DP_TYPE_log10.png", plot = violinplot)
 ```

-**<ins>Histogram</ins>**
-The histogram shows the distribution of log-transformed DP values for INDELs and SNPs.
+The **<ins>histogram</ins>** shows the distribution of log-transformed DP values for INDELs and SNPs.
 More SNPs have a lower read depth (DP) when compared to the INDELs.

 ![Image of the histogram](https://github.com/morenohugo/task4/blob/main/histogram_DP_TYPE_density.png)